pretix/pretix-docs/docs/guides/payment/index.md

 If you are planning to pay this fee yourself, you do not need to change any settings.
 If you want to add the fee to your customer's total, consult an expert to confirm it is legal for you to do so.

-Once you have done that, navigate to :navpath:Your Event → :fa3-wrench: Settings → Payment:, and open the :btn:Advanced: tab.
+Once you have done that, navigate to :navpath:Your event → :fa3-wrench: Settings → Payment:, and open the :btn:Advanced: tab.
 In the dropdown menu labeled "Tax rule for payment fees", select the appropriate tax rule.

 If you want to learn more on how to handle taxes in pretix, refer to our guide on [taxes](../taxes.md).